-The Strategic Plan provides a navigational guide for the District over the next four years.
-The continually changing environment in which the District operates will require annual review in order for the plan to remain most timely and useful.
-With the implementation of the strategies in this plan there is every reason to believe that the District will understand and meet consumer needs, enhance water quality, provide for cost-effective and efficient capital improvements and continue to build on its already strong reputation as a preeminent leader among water agencies.
+The Strategic and Operational Action Plan provides a navigational guide for the District through 2018.
+The continually changing environment in which the District operates will require annual review in order for the plan to remain timely and useful.
+With the implementation of the strategies in this plan there is every reason to believe that the District will understand and meet customer needs, enhance water quality, provide for cost-effective and efficient capital improvements and continue to build on its already strong reputation as a preeminent leader among water agencies.